 Whether you’re growing from cannabis seed or clone, you should know how long your specific strains flower for.
 If a certain cannabis strain flowers in 8-weeks, then you should be prepared to harvest by the 8-week mark.

 At this point, all of your hard work will finally pay off.
-However, the harvest stage is no less in-depth.

 Share the Love